Yian-hao/Dataset-Tools/Labelme 2 VOC2007/README.md

 # Bounding Box Detection Example

 ## Usage
-- FChange VOC_Main_txt.py to generate *.txt in Mian folder
+- change VOC_Main_txt.py to generate *.txt in Mian folder
 - file paths under voc is generated
-- If you want to run yolov6, you can run data v5.py
+- If you want to use this dataset train in yolov5 and other new models in the yolo family, you can run data v5.py to generate the appropriate data format